Cyber security for business

 - intellectual challenge - eg 'white hat' hacking

-Key point to note is that cyber security threats don't always come from anonymous hackers or online criminal groups.
+The key point is that cyber security threats don't always come from anonymous hackers or online criminal groups.
 Vulnerabilities can arise within your own business too.

 Types of cyber attackers: insiders and outsiders